Can You Ovulate Twice In the Same Cycle

 Traditionally, it has been thought that ovulation takes place only once in every cycle.
 A wave of 15 to 20 egg-carrying cells, called follicles, grow before ovulation.
 One follicle will become dominant, and the others die off.
 Right before ovulation, your follicle swells up until it releases your maturing egg.

 If you have multiple peaks, it may be that more than one dominant follicle is produced during a wave, or that dual conception arises as a result of two waves in a single cycle releasing eggs.
-In order to achieve pregnancy, a follicle is released from an ovary, and then ruptures, which then tells the ovary to release the egg.
+In order to achieve pregnancy, a follicle is released from an ovary, and then ruptures, which then tells the ovary to release the egg (check out more incredible facts about the ovary here).

 In cases of multiple follicular stimulations, your body releases the follicle, but the follicle doesn’t rupture.
 So, the egg is not released and you are unable to get pregnant.
 Your body realizes that this has happened and releases a second follicle a few days later.
 That’s why even after one peak you can continue to see hormonal and symptom indicators of ovulation.